 I did well in my job as chief of statistics at the News Center, where we processed and sent news releases to a soldier’s hometown.
 The mainframe computer we used in processing the news releases was the size of a mini-van.

-While stationed there, I took some courses at the University of Missouri, Kansas City (UMKC) night school, where I maintained a 4.0.
+While stationed there, I took a few courses at the University of Missouri, Kansas City (UMKC) night school, where I maintained a 4.0.

-I had the desire to be well, not just for my own comfort, but for the benefit of my family too.
-I had another incentive to get healthy when the Commander of the Center prepared a special efficiency report for the sole purpose of recommending that I be promoted as soon as possible.
+I desired to be well, not just for my comfort but for the benefit of my family too.
+I had another incentive to get healthy when the Commander of the Center prepared a special efficiency report recommending that I be promoted as soon as possible.
 The request needed to go through the “System” at the personnel center in Ft.
-Myers, Virginia, and could take up to a year.
+Myers, Virginia and could take up to a year.

 Just as I was about to leave Kansas City for my medical treatment in Denver, Marty wanted to talk and asked me to sit.
 She had been thinking and wanted to share her thoughts with me before I left.
-Maybe it wasn’t any of my work, past or present, that was causing my illness — but she and the twins.
-Perhaps we should just cut our ties after six years of marriage, as a way of improving my health, she suggested.
-Was I hearing this correctly, a divorce would be good, it’ll make me all better?
-Never heard that one before.
+Maybe it wasn’t any of my past or present work that was causing my illness — but she and the twins.
+Perhaps we should just cut our ties after six years of marriage as a way of improving my health, she suggested.
+Was I hearing this correctly?
+So a divorce would be good; it’ll make me all better?
+That’s one I had never heard.

 Surprised, confused, and saddened, I tried to swallow the lump in my throat while holding the twins tightly.
-I pried their little fingers from my legs as they cried, and walked out the doorway with a flood of emotions and what I could carry in a single suitcase.
+As I was preparing to leave, I pried their little fingers from my legs as they cried.
+Finally, I walked out the doorway with a flood of emotions and what I could carry in a single suitcase.

-I was surprised when they put me up in his large and comfortable suite on the top floor that included a balcony overlooking the Rocky Mountains.
+I was surprised when they put me up in his large and comfortable suite on the top floor, which included a balcony overlooking the Rocky Mountains.
 (Not true, of course, I just wanted to see if you were paying attention.)
-He was treated for a heart attack, here in 1955.
-Later, at a different hospital, he would be diagnosed with the same malady I was suffering from.
+He was treated for a heart attack here in 1955.
+Later, at a different hospital, he would be diagnosed with the same malady from which I was suffering.

 I, however, was given a nice two-person room that didn’t include a roommate.
 And the nurses, wow.
 One could think that, and even say that in 1974, as the “Thought Police” hadn’t been invented and complimenting a member of the opposite sex with, “You have pretty eyes,” would not result in federal charges for sexual harassment.
 Granted, some of our evolving mores are good, like taking actual sexual harassment seriously, how we treat the disabled, and respect toward all people.

-The scenery and the weekend were great, exhilarating even, and I was looking only to the future.
+The scenery and the weekend were incredible, and I was looking only to the future.

 Marty had other ideas.
-She saw the credit card receipts that came with the bill and wanted to know what I was up to.
+She saw the credit card receipts that came with the bill and wanted to know what was going on.
 Why had I rented a car?
 I told her.
 I also volunteered that I was doing better since arriving at Fitzsimons.

 But I wasn’t supercilious about it.
-I worried about Marty becoming a single parent and the inevitable consequences a divorce has on all involved, especially 5-year-old Lisa and Laura.
-Don’t Cry Daddy by Elvis played in my head, in my heart too.
+I worried about Marty becoming a single parent and the inevitable consequences of divorce on all involved, especially 5-year-old Lisa and Laura.
+Don’t Cry Daddy by Elvis played in my head and in my heart too.